near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 }
 ```

-### Manage your local NEAR cluster

-The cluster you started will continue to run on your local machine for as long as your Docker engine is running (which, in most cases, is for as long as you don't restart your computer).
-The cluster runs inside of a Kurtosis "enclave", an environment isolated from both your computer and other enclaves; in practice, this means that you can have multiple independent local NEAR clusters running on your machine simply be rerunning the `kurtosis module exec` command from the start of this guide.

-To see the status of your existing enclaves, run:

-    ```
-    kurtosis enclave ls
-    ```

-To see detailed information about an enclave, copy an enclave ID and run:

-    ```
-    kurtosis enclave inspect THE_ENCLAVE_ID
-    ```

-To shut down your cluster to free up resources on your machine, run the following (NOTE: You will not be able to restart the cluster!
-If this is something you need, please file an issue [here](https://github.com/kurtosis-tech/kurtosis-cli-release-artifacts) so we can prioritize it):

-    ```
-    kurtosis enclave stop THE_ENCLAVE_ID
-    ```

-Stopping an enclave leaves its resources intact so that you can examine them if need be.
-To destroy a stopped enclave and free its resources, run:

-    ```
-    kurtosis clean
-    ```

-If you would like to destroy _all_ enclaves, regardless of if they're running, pass the `-a` flag to `clean` like so:

-    ```
-    kurtosis clean -a
-    ```

-This can be a handy way to clear all your Kurtosis data.

 ## Using the Local Wallet

 Now that we've setup our local environment, it's time to play around with some of the powerful tools that come with Kurtosis.
 Let's now navigate to the local wallet page which can be found using the `WALLET_URL` we previously set when creating the `local_near` alias.
 To quickly gain access of that URL, simply run the following command: